mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Active-Directory-Domain-Setup/README.md

 ![IP Configuration](./screenshots/07-ipconfig-domain-controller.png)

-Verified static IP configuration and confirmed the domain controller is using itself for DNS resolution.
+Validated static IP configuration and confirmed the domain controller is configured to use itself for DNS resolution.

 ---